 Teen Drinking and Driving

 Alabama ranks high on its percentage of teen drinking and driving.
-Its 11.7 percent out ranks the national average by 1.6 percent, according to the Center for Disease Control.
+It easily out ranks the national average, according to the Center for Disease Control.

 Vehicular Theft in Alabama

-Alabama’s vehicle theft has dropped dramatically since 2011.
-At just below 205, The FBI indicates that Alabama is well below the national average of 229.
+Alabama’s vehicle theft rate dropped dramatically between 2011 and 2012, but has remained above that low through 2014.
+The FBI indicates that Alabama is below the national average.

 Just like Alabama’s mighty Mississippi River, state insurance laws are always on the move.
 To help you navigate through the winding regulations, here’s a few key points to keep in mind.